MLGroupJLU/LLM-eval-survey/README.md

 1. Fork the repository.
 2. Create a new branch with your changes.
 3. Submit a pull request with a clear description of your changes.

+You can also open an issue if you have anything to add or comment.

 ## Citation